 Consumers who buy direct from KLIM are able to return or exchange current model items that are in new, resalable condition (the tags should be on them and they have to be a current item) at any time during the model’s currency.
 This simply means the product must be current and in new condition.

 Unfortunately we do not offer any alterations on the Adventure Rally, Adventure Rally Air, Badlands, Latitude, Altitude Jacket and Pants.
 We do offer alterations on our snow outwear, please contact customer service for more info.

 Yes.
 Repair pricing varies depending on the job.
 After your product is assessed we will contact you with an estimate.
 Typical repair processing time is 10 business days starting the day the estimate is accepted.
+Warranty/Repair items that need to be washed and dried prior to being processed will be assessed with a $25.00 cleaning fee and could be delayed up to 4 business days.
 Contact KLIM Customer Service at 208-552-7433 or via live chat

 We do not currently offer custom embroidery outside of our dealership teams, marketing or Sales projects and media requests.
 If you feel you have a great embroidery project we should take on for your dealership, contact the KLIM Regional Sales Manager in your area.

 We do not make custom pieces.
 However, we LOVE your product ideas, feedback and reviews.
 There’s no better place to give your ideas then by emailing us at firstname.lastname@example.org.

 Current job openings will be posted on our website HERE Don’t see your area of expertise listed?
 It never hurts to send a resume.
 We like to keep resumes on our virtual bench even if we aren’t hiring.
 Send resumes to email@example.com